andrasq/node-qmock/Readme.md

 #### clock.timeouts

-A hash of array of timeouts indexed by the expiration timestamps.
+A hash indexed by the expiration timestamp of arrays of timeouts.

 #### clock.timestamp